Te KiwiSaver mā ngā kaimahi e panoni mahi ana KiwiSaver for employees who change jobs

-Payroll changes are the best way to tell if employees who change jobs opt in or auto-enrol.
+Payroll changes are the best way to tell if employees who change jobs opt in or automatically enrol.

 Changing jobs but not changing payroll

 Employees who change jobs and stay on the same payroll are not seen as starting new employment.
-This means you do not auto-enrol them.
+This means you do not automatically enrol them.
 For example:

 - an employee who transfers between two company branches and the company has a single centralised payroll